Chandana-sree-moparthi/Heart-Guard-Insights/README.md

-# HeartGuard Insights
+# Heart Guard Insights

-**HeartGuard Insights** is a predictive system that determines the likelihood of an individual having heart disease based on various medical attributes.
+**Heart Guard Insights** is a predictive system that determines the likelihood of an individual having heart disease based on various medical attributes.
 The system uses machine learning techniques to build a logistic regression model for prediction.

 ## Table of Contents
 - [Overview](#overview)